 Frida Kahlo started painting in pain, her life was marred by it from the age of six, when she contracted polio, followed when she was in her twenties by a terrible car accident that broke her spine in several places.
 She never recovered from this, despite over thirty surgeries, and suffered chronic pain which she expressed through her art for the rest of her life.

 Matisse, too, suffered chronic pain as well as recurrent panic attacks.
 Art pulled him through even as he was bedridden with cancer pain.
 His art changed after his illness, but he felt that his illness had allowed him to liberate his true self.

-The writer Stephen King talks about writing through the pain after his car accident in his book On Writing.
+The writer Stephen King talks about writing through the pain after his car accident in his book On Writing, opens a new window.
 Writing helped him forget himself, and separated him from his pain.

 Deborah spoke about the importance of survival writing.
 "I understood the true meaning of invalid when I wasn't writing.
 I felt invalid.
 Writing nourished me."